subquery/subql/docs/faqs/faqs.md

 The main benefit of using a staging slot is that it allows you to prepare a new release of your SubQuery project without exposing it publicly.
 You can wait for the staging slot to reindex all data without affecting your production applications.

 The staging slot is not shown to the public in the [Explorer](https://explorer.subquery.network/) and has a unique URL that is visible only to you.
-And of course, the seperate environment allows you to test your new code without affecting production.
+And of course, the separate environment allows you to test your new code without affecting production.